hpcgroup/TraceR/docs/tutorial/workflow.rst

    Optionally, mapping files can also be provided.
 See :ref:`userguide-tracer-config-file`, :ref:`userguide-codes-config-file`, and :ref:`userguide-job-placement-file` in the user guide for instructions on creating the files.

 4. Run the simulation using ``mpirun``.
-For details on options available, see the :ref:`quickstart section of the user guide <userguide-quickstart>`.
+For details on options available, see :ref:`userguide-quickstart` in the user guide.
 This command will run a simulation in optimistic mode::

     mpirun -np <p> ../traceR --sync=3  -- <network_config> <tracer_config>